 PLUG SHAREHOLDER ALERT: Jakubowitz Law Reminds Plug Shareholders of a Lead Plaintiff Deadline of June 12, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Plug Power Inc. (NASDAQ: PLUG).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Plug Power Inc. PLUG.

 To receive updates on the lawsuit, fill out the form: